RossPaterson/advent-of-code/2018/Notes.md

 The second part is scaled up so much that the same approach will obviously take far too long.
-It might be feasible if the states repeat early and often enough, and plugging in the RepeatingList abstraction I wrote after thinking about the Day 12 puzzle did the trick.
+It might be feasible if the states repeat early and often enough, and plugging in the repeating list abstraction I wrote after thinking about the Day 12 puzzle did the trick.
 (On my input, the states repeat every 28 steps after an initial 480.)